learn-academy-2020-delta/week-2-assessment-ryanizumi16/interview-questions.md

 # ASSESSMENT 2: Interview Practice Questions
 Answer the following questions.

 First, without external resources.
-Challenge yourself to answer from memory.
+Challenge yourself to answer from memory as if you were in a job interview.

 Then, research the question to expand on your answer.
-Even if you feel you have answered the question completely on your own, there is always something more to learn.
+Even if you feel you have answered the question completely, there is always something more to learn.
+Write your researched answer in your OWN WORDS.

-1. Why would you use the method super()?
+1. Why would you use the method `super()`?

-  Your answer:

-  Researched answer:

-2. What is a virtual DOM?

   Your answer: